Rygar — A 1986 Arcade Game

 This version is probably closer to the arcade version than all the other conversions except for the x68000, and it too plays well via it’s responsive controls.
 One thing I found difficult with not being able to see the lava men and worms moving under the surface so I thought it was a lot harder.
 The characters are well draw and Rygar moves at a slightly faster pace than the arcade version.
 Some of the enemies render on the screen and don’t move until you get to a certain point, like the rhino, and I also found this a bit weird.
 You are also only capable of obtain four of the power icons which is another difference but it’s a solid conversion and the only one I have found on a handheld.

 This 8-bit version is actually quite close to the visual quality of the CPC version and the background sound is much better thanks to the SID chip.
 Where this version is really let down is the game play speed and the controls which at times don’t even respond to your commands, making it impossible to play and frustrating even with a ‘trainer’.

 Sega Master System (SMS)

 This is quite a messy conversion in terms of game play and the various waves/phases during the game play.
 Sprite collisions are not the best and things “float” in places you don’t expect.
 The music is sadly a let down and the sound affects are basic and below average.
 When I had the Sega Master system, I was so disappointed at the time of this release.

 Another messy conversion.
 The speed of the game is all wrong, the sound is just basic blips and bleeps and sprite collisions are just not right.
 Some enemies are out of proportion compared with the arcade version (like the CPC version) and the power icons are simply HUGE.
-This version is unfortunately not that playable nor fun and at times I found the background patterns quite nauseating when scrolling left to right.
+This version is unfortunately not that playable nor fun and at times I found the background patterns quite nauseating when scrolling — which is a real shame as the Spectrum was not used to it’s full potential here.